Preferred Lender List Disclosures

 Method and Criteria for Lender Selection

-Cornell College evaluates and selects lenders based on requested information from lenders.
+Cornell College evaluates and reviews lenders annually.
 Ease in processing was an important consideration; therefore, we do place emphasis on lenders that route their loans for electronic certification and disbursement through ILink.
 Other things that were considered include competitive interest rates and origination fees, borrower benefits, electronic application and processing, co-signer release options, deferment and repayment terms as well as the most widely used lenders by current and former students, and high quality of servicing the loans.

 Why we selected the lenders for our preferred lender list

-After reviewing the information submitted by each lender, we felt the lenders represented on our list best fit the criteria we set forth.
+We feel the lenders represented on our list best fit the criteria we set forth.
 Each year we review our list of preferred lenders.
-Every other year, we request a full RFI from each lender on our list, as well as other lenders that are interested in working with our families.

 This list does not contain affiliated lenders.